ambareeshravi/Thesis_VideoAnomalyDetection/README.md

 Notes:
-1. The repo is not documented.
-But most coding standards are followed to some extent [will document the code soon]
+1. The repo is not documented since it was originally written for research and rapid experimenation [will document the code soon].
+But most coding standards are followed
 2. Repo is not continuously maintained and will remain frozen
 3. There are a few "ambitious" experiments that might not work
 4. Use any code starting with "run_" in AutoEncoders/ to run experiments